I have not filled my tax returns in a long time what do I do?

 Will Bankruptcy solve my IRS problem?

 In some cases bankruptcy protection can help protect taxpayers from back IRS tax debt.
 But the rules to determining who qualifies and who does not are very complex.
-Many factors determine if a bankruptcy can protect the taxpayer from past debt including the types of bankruptcy, how old the tax debt is a taxpayers past tax history any previous bankruptcies and many more.
+Many factors determine if a bankruptcy can protect the taxpayer from past debt including the types of bankruptcy, how old the tax debt is, a taxpayers past tax compliance history, any previous bankruptcies and many more.

 My spouse has unpaid taxes do I have to pay too?

 Married partners who have filed jointly and have a tax debt dispute may qualify for innocent spouse relief.
-As with any IRS tax laws many factors are involved, if you feel you are unfairly responsible for your spouse's tax liabilities contact attorney Mary King and schedule your free IRS tax consultation.
+As with any IRS tax law there are many factors are involved, if you feel you are unfairly responsible for your spouse’s tax liabilities contact attorney Mary King and schedule a consultation.